Sonja Dahlgren

 THE creative process

-Her approach to painting are equal parts deliberate and intuitive.
-Sonja finds most of her visual references and inspiration in the little things she surrounds herself with, such as; nature, flowers in the garden and in the wild, art history, fashion, interiors and ordinary things that she observes in the world around her.
-Sonja’s work is informed by the colour field painting movement, and the work of e.g. Ellsworth Kelly, Imi Knoebel, Helen Frankenthaler and last, but not least, Henri Matisse (for his entire vibe and colour approach).
+Sonja finds most of her visual references and inspiration in the little things she surrounds herself with, and the colour memories that these generate, such as; nature, the marina near her home, flowers in the garden and in the wild, art history, travels, fashion and architecture.
+Sonja’s work is informed by fauvism, abstract expressionism and the colour field painting movement, and the work of e.g. Ellsworth Kelly, Imi Knoebel, Helen Frankenthaler and last, but not least, Henri Matisse (for his entire vibe and colour approach).

 THE Background